-The contributions that are made by employers are based on fixed contribution rates that are set by statute (and not based on the actuarially determined rate).
+The contributions that are made by employers are based on fixed contribution rates that are set by statute or the Board (and not based on the actuarially determined rate).
 The statutory contribution rates and the actuarial contribution rates are as follows.